graysentinel/breathandblood/bnb-srd.md

 If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.

 ### Blast
-Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
+Attacks with the **blast** quality affect all targets in the noted battlefield zone(s), rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.

 ### Critical Damage
 Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
 They must then make a STR save to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

 Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
-If given aid and rest, they will stabilize.
+If given aid and rest, they will stabilize, but gain 1 Fatigue.
 If left untreated, they die within the hour.

 ### Ability Score Loss
-If a PC's STR is reduced to 0, they die.
-If their DEX is reduced to 0, they are paralyzed.
-If their WIL is reduced to 0, they are delirious.
+If a PC's BLD is reduced to 0, they die.
+If their SGT is reduced to 0, they are effectively blinded and unable to make sense of their surroundings.
+If their GRT is reduced to 0, they are panicked, exhausted or simply unable to go on.
 Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 ### Scars